 Wine Cardigan: Inspired by Olivia Pope on Scandal, a wine cardigan is a large cosy wrap one wears while drinking and a) quietly suffering; b) drunk-dialing your illicit lover; c) drunk-dialing your parents; d) drunk-dialing some other dude who won’t ever really take the place of your illicit lover; e) plotting; f) staring into middle distance vacantly.

 Words/WORDS: When Jessica writes her posts, she uses “words words words” as a place-holder for the copy when she is placing the art.
 For years, she worried that eventually she would screw up and accidentally publish a post that merely said, “WORDS.”
-Of course, this eventually did happen, and now “words” or its even more irritated compadre, “WORDS,” is GFY slang for, “This is so terrible that I can’t even say anything about it.”
+Of course, this eventually did happen (and then happened AGAIN and we left it as proof), and now “words” or its even more irritated compadre, “WORDS,” is GFY slang for, “This is so terrible that I can’t even say anything about it.”